Jonopoly/AnonyPy/README.md

 - [Licence](#license)

 ## Overview
 This project is to anonymize databases.
-The purpose is so that you can anonymize your production database so you can use it for development testing.
+This is so you can anonymize your production database and allows for more accuracy in development testing.
-AnonyPy would like to anonymize all databases (_SQL, Mongo etc..._) as of now i can anonymize client data replacing identifiable information with 'fake' data.
+AnonyPy would like to anonymize all databases (_SQL, Mongo etc..._) currently it only works with MySQL.
+AnonyPy anonymize's client data replacing identifiable information with 'fake' data.

 This project would be useful for you to anonymize a copy of your live data so that you can use it on your development enviroments to test code against a database similary to your production database.